 - 1971 – B.F.
 Skinner published his book Beyond Freedom and Dignity, in which he argued that free will is an illusion.

-Behaviorism was a major force in psychology during the first half of the twentieth-century and played an important role in establishing psychology as a science rather than a philosophical pursuit.
+Behaviorism was a major force in psychology during the first half of the 20th century and played an important role in establishing psychology as a science rather than a philosophical pursuit.

 However, it is important to note that the behavioral school of thought does have some weaknesses.

-- Behaviorism can be helpful in understanding certain types of learning, but it leaves out important elements such as emotions, moods, and thoughts.
+- It ignores internal states: Behaviorism can be helpful in understanding certain types of learning, but it leaves out important elements such as emotions, moods, and thoughts.

-- It also does not explain learning that take place without association, reinforcement, or punishment.
+- It doesn’t explain all types of learning: It also does not explain learning that take place without association, reinforcement, or punishment.

 While behaviorism is not the dominating force that it once was, it still plays an important role in contemporary psychology.